thaliaarchi/omniwsa/docs/dialects/voliva.md

 bigint ::=
     | WHITESPACE? bigint_integer WHITESPACE?
     | WHITESPACE? # Empty is 0
-# Note: A 0-prefixed number is decimal not octal and _ digit separators and
+# Note: A 0-prefixed number is decimal not octal, and _ digit separators and
 # non-decimal signs are not supported.
 bigint_integer ::=
     | ("-" | "+") [0-9]+